scandum/wolfsort/README.md

 Why a hybrid?
 -------------
 While an adaptive merge sort is very fast at sorting ordered data, its inability to effectively partition is its greatest weakness.
-Radix sort on the other hand is unable to take advantage of sorted data.
+A radix-like bucket sort, on the other hand, is unable to take advantage of sorted data.
 While quicksort is fast at partitioning, a bucket sort is faster on medium-sized arrays in the 1K - 1M element range.
 Dropsort in turn hybridizes surprisingly well with bucket and sample sorts.